heptarch/heptarch.github.io/drafts/demon.md

 A company ambitious enough to propose an underground pneumatic network could not be reasonably expected to stop there.
-The chairman, Richard Temple-Nugent-Brydges-Chandos-Grenville, Third Duke of Chandos,
+The chairman, Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville, Third Duke of Chandos,

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->